Asymptotic Behaviour and Cyclic Properties of Weighted Shifts on Directed Trees: Isometric asymptotes of contractive weighted shifts on directed trees

 In Proposition \ref{stable_subspc_prop} we used the notation $\irT' = (V',E')$ for the subtree such that $\ell^2(V') = \irH_0^\perp$.
-We will write $S\in\irB(\ell^2(\Z))$ and $S^+\in\irB(\ell^2(\Z_+))$ for the simple bilateral and unilateral shift operators (with multiplicity one), i.e.: $Se_n = e_{n+1}$, $n\in\Z$ and $S^+e_k = e_{k+1}$, $k\in\Z_+$.
-The contraction $T$ is called completely non-unitary (or c.n.u. for short) if the only reducible subspace on which $T$ acts as a unitary operator is the trivial $\{0\}$ subspace, or equivalently $\irN(A-I)\cap\irN(A_*-I) = \{0\}$ (by the Sz.-Nagy--Foias--Langer decomposition).
-From the von Neumann--Wold decomposition it is clear that the c.n.u. isometries are exactly the simple unilateral shifts (of course not necessarily with multiplicity one)
+We will write $S\in\irB(\ell^2(\Z))$ and $S^+\in\irB(\ell^2(\N_0))$ for the simple bilateral and unilateral shift operators (of multiplicity one), i.e.: $Se_n = e_{n+1}$ $(n\in\Z)$ and $S^+e_k = e_{k+1}$ $(k\in\N_0)$.
+The contraction $T$ is called completely non-unitary (or c.n.u. for short) if the only reducing subspace $\irM$ such that $T|\irM$ is a unitary operator is the trivial $\{0\}$ subspace.
+By the Sz.-Nagy--Foias--Langer decomposition theorem the contraction $T$ is c.n.u. if and only if $\ker(A-I)\cap\ker(A_*-I) = \{0\}$.
+From the von Neumann--Wold decomposition it is clear that the c.n.u. isometries are exactly those which are unitarily equivalent to a simple unilateral shift operator (not necessarily of multiplicity one).